Methane emissions: Human-caused methane emissions

 The AR6 of the IPCC said, "It is unequivocal that the increases in atmospheric carbon dioxide (CO_{2}), methane (CH_{4}), and nitrous oxide (N_{2}O) since the pre-industrial period are overwhelmingly caused by human activities."
 Atmospheric methane accounted for 20% of the total radiative forcing (RF) from all of the long-lived and globally mixed greenhouse gases.

 According to the 2021 assessment by the Climate and Clean Air Coalition (CCAC) and the United Nations Environment Programme (UNEP) over 50% of global methane emissions are caused by human activities in fossil fuels (35%), waste (20%), and agriculture (40%).
 The oil and gas industry accounts for 23%, and coal mining for 12%.
 Twenty percent of global anthropogenic emissions stem from landfills and wastewater.
 Manure and enteric fermentation represent 32%, and rice cultivation represents 8%.

 The most clearly identified rise in atmospheric methane as a result of human activity occurred in the 1700s during the industrial revolution.
 During the 20th centurymainly because of the use of fossil fuelsconcentration of methane in the atmosphere increased, then stabilized briefly in the 1990s, only to begin to increase again in 2007.
-After 2014, the increase accelerated and by 2017, reached 1,850 (parts per billion) ppb.
+After 2014, the increase accelerated and by 2017, reached 1,850 parts per billion.
+From 2020 to 2024, the increase continued, going from 1875 ppb to 1931 ppb in 2020 and 2024 respectively.

 Increases in methane levels due to modern human activities arise from a number of specific sources including industrial activity; from extraction of oil and natural gas from underground reserves; transportation via pipeline of oil and natural gas; and thawing permafrost in Arctic regions, due to global warming which is caused by human use of fossil fuels.

 The primary component of natural gas is methane, which is emitted to the atmosphere in every stage of natural gas "production, processing, storage, transmission, and distribution".